Dalpayrat: Towards an Alchemy of Color…

 The necessity to reproduce forms and glazes, for commercial distribution in galleries and boutiques catering for the luxury market, called for a certain degree of standardisation in the production.
 Thus, forms were moulded (a necessity required by the sculptural nature of some of the objects) and the composition of the glazes was adapted so that a degree of consistency (without uniformity) could be achieved in the same batch, and repeated over subsequent firings.
 The non-reproducibility of glazes (especially those involving crystallisations) was an issue that manufacturers repeatedly conveyed to they clients at the time of supplying orders and sometimes on labels (Ruskin Pottery, Grès de Pierrefonds, etc.).

-The two pieces illustrated above display the quality of one-off pieces that were never serially produced; for the aleatoric chemical reactions produced within a single layer of copper oxide that resulted in this array of colors was not reproducible.
-These two vases only bear the signature Dalpayrat, without a serial number, and their base is rather rough.
+The two pieces illustrated above are one-off pieces that were never serially produced; for the aleatoric chemical reactions produced within a single layer of copper oxide that resulted in this array of colors was not reproducible.
+These two vases only bear the hand-written signature Dalpayrat, without a serial number, and their base is rather rough.
 The taller vase carries the letter 'B', which may indicate the name of 'Barrière' the partner with whom he acquired the 'Poterie artistique de Menton' in 1884.
 There is no evidence, however, that Dalpayrat produced stoneware in Menton, before the factory was destroyed by an earthquake in 1887.
-These two pieces were probably made later (at Bourg-La-Reine?) as experimental pieces — as part of his research into new glazes (more specifically to control the transmutation of copper oxide into reds and blues, in a reduction atmosphere — for they do not ressemble any of the designs or glazes ilustrated in Horst Makus' s monograph or sold at public auctions.
+These two pieces were probably made later (at Bourg-La-Reine?) as experimental pieces — as part of his research into new glazes (in an attempt to control the transmutation of copper oxide into reds and blues, in a reduction atmosphere — for they do not resemble any of the designs or glazes illustrated in Horst Makus' s monograph, sold at public auctions or visible in museums.

-Mallet's remark alludes to the dominance of Bernard Leach and the St Ives legacy, which set British ceramics on a narrow path, inspired by romantic nostalgic admiration of early Korean and Chinese (Sung) ceramics and XVIIth century English earthenwares.
+Mallet's remark (quoted at the beginning) alludes to the dominance of Bernard Leach and the St Ives legacy, which set British ceramics on an unnecessarily narrow path, inspired by a romantic nostalgic admiration of early Korean and Chinese (Sung) ceramics and XVIIth century English earthenwares.